 "In directing, I'm always looking for the little humane touch.
 Something that is real.
 It could be very, very small.
 It could be a hand on the shoulder.
 It could be just an extra lingering look on somebody you care about and so forth, for just a fraction.
 It could be a reaction from somebody....I'm looking for humanity, really.
 And that goes with comedy or drama."

 About This Interview

-In his five-and-a-half hour interview, Gene Reynolds recounts his early work as a child star in many films.
-He discusses how he became an actor on live television – where he made the transition to casting director on such programs as Peter Gunn and Matinee Theatre.
-He talks about directing for television, on series including My Three Sons and Hogan's Heroes.
-He then discusses how he became a producer, producing shows including The Ghost and Mrs. Muir, Room 222, and M*A*S*H , which he also directed.
-He then talks about how, after leaving M*A*S*H , he produced Lou Grant and numerous telefilms.
-Henry Colman conducted the interview in Los Angeles, CA on August 22, 2000.
+In his five-and-a-half hour Archive interview, Gene Reynolds speaks of his early work as a child star in many films.
+He discusses how he became an actor on live television and recounts making the transition to casting director on programs like Peter Gunn and Matinee Theatre.
+He then talks about directing for television, on series including My Three Sons and Hogan's Heroes.
+Reynolds discusses how he became a producer, describes producing The Ghost and Mrs. Muir, and producing and directing Room 222 and M*A*S*H. He then talks about producing Lou Grant and numerous telefilms after leaving M*A*S*H. Henry Colman conducted the interview in Los Angeles, CA on August 22, 2000.